vmware-archive/PDLTools/README.md

      make package

-To create a gppkg installer, run the following (from the build directory):
+When installing on a cluster, it is best to create a gppkg installer.
+Run the following (from the build directory):

      make gppkg